- Ittf nodes, The Indented Text Tree Format

 Ittf nodes - Comment tricks

-1 root2 node how do you insert a "$$" or "$*" in a value?3 node you must use `JsWizzi` (see later)4 node And you can insert ${'$'}${'$'} and ${'$'}* and *${'$'}
+1 root 2 node how do you insert a "$$" or "$*" in a value?
+3 node you must use `JsWizzi` (see later) 4 node And you can insert ${'$'}${'$'} and ${'$'}* and *${'$'}

 root